 St George’s, Reynoldston

-St Mary’s, Rhossili
+St Mary the Virgin, Rhossili

 The united Parish service at St Mary’s on 13 March was an amazing occasion in every way.
 Fifty people came together in this little church on a sea-bright breezy morning and poured out their souls for Ukraine – singing at the tops of their voices, praying earnestly for peace and help for the bombed and displaced, and joining in the sacrament of Holy Communion.
 Two wedding couples, a 75th birthday, visitors, children even, the old faithfuls, the choir, and Justin’s thought- provoking sermon with timeless relevant readings made this a community event of some distinction.